davidgiven/fluxengine/doc/building.md

 The client software is where the intelligence, such as it is, is.
-It's pretty generic libusb stuff and should build and run on Windows, Linux and OSX as well, although on Windows I've only ever used it with Cygwin.
-You'll need the `sqlite3`, `libusb-1.0` and `ninja` packages (which should be easy to come by in your distribution).
-Just do `make` and it should build.
-The result will be a single executable, `fluxengine`, in the current directory.
-It has minimal dependencies and can be installed anywhere.
+It's pretty generic libusb stuff and should build and run on Windows, Linux and OSX as well, although on Windows it'll need MSYS2 and mingw32.
+You'll need to install some support packages.

+  - For Linux (this is Ubuntu, but this should apply to Debian too):
+  `ninja-build`, `libusb-1.0-0-dev`, `libsqlite3-dev`.
+  - For OSX with Homebrew: `ninja`.
+  - For Windows with MSYS2: `make`, `ninja`, `mingw-w64-i686-libusb`,
+  `mingw-w64-i686-sqlite3`, `mingw-w64-i686-zlib`, `mingw-w64-i686-gcc`.

+These lists are not necessarily exhaustive --- plaese [get in touch](https://github.com/davidgiven/fluxengine/issues/new) if I've missed anything.

+All systems build by just doing `make`.
+You should end up with a single executable in the current directory, called `fluxengine`.
+It has minimal dependencies and you should be able to put it anywhere.

 If it doesn't build, please [get in touch](https://github.com/davidgiven/fluxengine/issues/new).